-Economic, environmental and social aspects of the energy crop biomass logistics chain will be addressed in this part.
-The project partners will develop a model of the supply-chain that would help to integrate and optimize the logistics system by choosing among different technology options.
+Economic, environmental and social aspects of the energy crop biomass logistics chain are addressed in this part.
+The project partners developed a model of the supply-chain to integrate and optimize the logistics system by choosing among different technology options.
 These include transport routes, storage sites, pre-conditioning and processing technologies (e.g. pelletization or briquetting), harvesting (cutting date, type of technology used), type of feedstock (grassy or woody).
-The model will take into account the technical interdependencies between different options (the fact that some of the alternatives along the chains are related or incompatible) as well as the requirements of the biomass conversion plant.
+The model takes into account the technical interdependencies between different options (the fact that some of the alternatives along the chains are related or incompatible) as well as the requirements of the biomass conversion plant.

-Potential and sustainability with respect to the three aspects will be studied separately by developing and using different relevant methodologies and models.
-Thus, the three aspects will be addressed in four tasks comprising: development of a set of methodologies that form one single methodology together and the use of this methodology to analyse, optimize and assess logistics for energy crops biomass.
+Potential and sustainability with respect to the three aspects were studied separately by developing and using different relevant methodologies and models.
+Thus, the three aspects were addressed in four tasks comprising: development of a set of methodologies that form one single methodology together and the use of this methodology to analyse, optimize and assess logistics for energy crops biomass.

-Development and use of an optimization model for the whole supply chain from farm to end-user that optimizes the activities of the supply chain given an economic criteria (e. g. maximize profit or minimize costs).
-Seasonal variations and uncertainty can be explicitly taken into account.
+- Economic optimization: development and use of an optimization model for the whole supply chain from farm to end-user that optimizes the activities of the supply chain given an economic criteria (e. g. maximize profit or minimize costs).
+Seasonal variations and uncertainty are explicitly taken into account.

-Analysis of the environmental impacts generated by the different biomass logistics systems, with a specific focus on energy, material, water and land use, GHG emissions, eutrophication, acidification and ecotoxicity.
-Impacts will be calculated following the framework of LCA and SUMMA/LCA.
+- Environmental assessment: analysis of the environmental impacts generated by the different biomass logistics systems, with a specific focus on energy, material, water and land use, GHG emissions, eutrophication, acidification and ecotoxicity.
+Impacts were calculated following the framework of LCA and SUMMA/LCA.

-The social sustainability of alternative logistics systems will be assessed, focusing on, job creation, quality of life, equity, diversity, social mixing/cohesion, participation/governance and maturity, as well as barriers and potentials for innovation.
-Key methods will be input/output analysis and qualitative institutional analysis centred on the concepts of economic, social and cultural capital.
+- Social assessment: the social sustainability of alternative logistics systems was assessed, focusing on, job creation, quality of life, equity, diversity, social mixing/cohesion, participation/governance and maturity, as well as barriers and potentials for innovation.
+Key methods included input/output analysis and qualitative institutional analysis centered on the concepts of economic, social and cultural capital.